July 7, 2025

 Google Translate

-Perhaps the most well-known machine translation service, Google Translate uses neural machine translation to translate text in more than 100 different languages.
+Perhaps the most well-known machine translation software, Google Translate uses neural machine translation to translate text in more than 100 different languages.
 While the basic app is free, the Translation API Advanced option offers additional customization to support industry slang or domain-specific terms.

 Amazon Translate